Fredrik Wikström Nicastro

-Fredrik Wikström Nicastro is a Swedish film producer and SVP of international productions at SF Studios.
+Fredrik Wikström Nicastro is a Swedish film producer and CEO and founder of Hope Studios, a European film studio with the mission to bring hope and inspiration to people everywhere.

 Career

+Fredrik was the producer of A man called Otto, starring Tom Hanks which grossed 115 Million dollar worldwide.

-Fredrik was the producer and co-writer of the award-winning thriller Easy Money in 2010.
+He was producer and co-writer of the award-winning thriller Easy Money in 2010.
 The film was a huge success in Sweden and internationally.
 It was presented by Martin Scorsese to the US audience where it has received 85% fresh on Rotten Tomatoes.
 The film launched two successful and critically acclaimed sequels that Fredrik also produced and co-wrote.
 A spin off TV-series was also produced for Netflix, on which Fredrik served as Executive Producer.